 - 1 tablespoon Red pepper flakes

-- Fill up a large stock pot with water, leaving enough room at the top to add ingredients.
+- Fill up a large stock pot with water, leaving enough room at the top to add the seafood.
+Add old bay seasoning, lemon, and bay leaves.
 Bring to a light boil.

 - Add the shrimp.
 Boil for 5 minutes (shrimp will turn pink, do not overcook).

-- Pour that delicious garlic butter sauce all over (recipe below).
+- Pour that delicious garlic butter sauce all over, and/or reserve some sauce on the side to dip the seafood in (recipe below).

 GARLIC BUTTER SAUCE

 - Melt one stick of butter and olive oil in a skillet on medium heat.
 Add onions and sauté until they become translucent.

 - Add Garlic and saute for 30 seconds, stirring constantly so garlic doesn't burn.
 Add juice of the lemon, and all the seasonings.
 Adjust cayenne and red pepper to your level of spiciness.